wavefrontHQ/docs/pages/doc/wavefront_searching.md

 ### Video Demo

-For a demo of searching in the Wavefront UI, see
+For a demo of searching in Wavefront, see

 {% include video.html file="mvcjw51w6d" %}